Sairyss/domain-driven-hexagon/README.md

 Also if a library changes often or has a lot of dependencies of its own it shouldn't be used in domain layer.

-To use above described libraries consider creating an `anti-corruption` layer by using [adapter](https://refactoring.guru/design-patterns/adapter) of [facade](https://refactoring.guru/design-patterns/facade) patterns.
+To use such libraries consider creating an `anti-corruption` layer by using [adapter](https://refactoring.guru/design-patterns/adapter) or [facade](https://refactoring.guru/design-patterns/facade) patterns.

 Offload as much of irrelevant responsibilities as possible from the core and especially from domain layer.